react-ui-org/react-ui/CONTRIBUTING.md

   emphasize.

 Pull requests are labelled automatically.
-You can add more labels to better qualify the nature of the change.
-Use the `skip changelog` label to exclude a pull request from changelog.
+You can add more labels to better qualify the nature of the change — in such case, it will be included in all corresponding changelog groups.
+Or use the `skip changelog` label to exclude a pull request from the changelog.

 ## Package Linking